-Spring is sprung at last, and that seemingly endless winter is finally over.
-As we emerge into longer, brighter days our forests come to life, providing a feast for your senses.
+Spring has sprung at last, and that seemingly endless winter is finally over.
+As we emerge into longer, brighter days our forests provide a feast for your senses, with the sights, sounds and smells of spring bringing new life.

 The forest is glorious at this time of year – a riot of colour spreads along with a blanket of native wildflowers; primrose, lesser celandine, wood anemone and bluebells.